 Welcome to Five Course Trivia!
 Five days a week, we’ll post five questions about something from the culinary world, from soup to nuts and all dishes in between.

 This week is Guest Week here at FCT, and I’m inviting friends and supporters of the site to craft some of their own questions!
-Today, we have questions from Brandon Saunders, a professional quizzer from Queens, New York.
+Today, we have questions from Brandon Blackwell, a professional quizzer from Queens, New York.
 Everything after this point was written by him.
 Enjoy!

 1. We know them as French fries, but they go by other names around the world.
 The British, for example, use WHAT TERM that Americans might recognize from frequently being paired with fish?
 Contrary to popular belief, Brits actually call the skinnier shoestring style ‘fries’ like we do; the answer specifically refers to the thicker, chunkier type.